fladd/stress-nf/PITCHME.md

 +++

 ### WP5.1
-Establish reliablity of neurofeedback signal by demonstrating that individuals:
+Establish reliablity of neurofeedback signal by demonstrating that individuals can:
-  1. are able to gain general control over this measure
+  1. gain general control over this measure
   2. receive significantly more information from this than from a verbal instruction
-  3. can use this information to counteract an externally induced brain response
+  3. use this information to counteract an externally induced brain response
-  4. will after training apply this learned mechanism in the absenced of feedback
+  4. after training, apply this learned mechanism in the absenced of feedback

 +++